Mixing metals in the bathroom is a great way to add an interesting and contemporary look to a space.

 Similarly, brushed nickel and/or polished nickel mix beautifully with brass metal finishes in the bathroom, as shown in the lovely primary bathroom below.

-While chrome and polished nickel bathroom fixtures are trending for 2025, brass is also still in style, adding a luxurious touch to any room.
+Unlacquered brass is trending for 2026, while chrome and polished nickel bathroom fixtures are also in style, adding a luxurious touch to any room.

-In 2025, brass finishes are becoming more subtle and toned down, with more of an antique or aged deep golden look, rather than yellow, pink or shiny finishes.
+In 2026, brass finishes are more subtle and toned down, with an antique, unlacquered, aged deep golden look, rather than yellow, pink or shiny finishes.

-One issue with ordering brass bathroom fixtures and hardware online is there’s no way to know what color and tone of brass you’re getting until it arrives.
+One thing to be aware of when ordering brass bathroom fixtures and hardware online is there’s no way to know what color and tone of brass you’re getting until it arrives.

 However, don’t worry if you can’t find fixtures in the exact same color and finish.
 Similar tones go well together, too –especially if they’re not placed right next to each other.